These 5 tips for moving your baby to their own room are so smart! If you’re planning on transitioning your baby to their crib soon, check these out!

 1. Follow safe sleep practices.
 The number one thing you can do to give yourself peace of mind when transitioning your baby to their own room is to follow safe sleep practices.
 These include things like baby should be alone, flat on their back, and in their crib.
 There should be no loose blankets or loose items in the crib (no stuffed animals or pillows), and the crib mattress should be firm.
 Use a swaddle blanket to keep your baby warm, but don’t let them get too warm.
 Use light sleepwear and keep the room temperature comfortable.
 Don’t use pillows or wedges to prop your baby up, and consider offering a pacifier to your baby while they sleep.
 I know that might sound like a lot, but just be smart and remember the ABCs of safe sleep (Alone, on Back, and in Crib).

 2. Use an Owlet Baby Monitor.
 If you haven’t heard of Owlet yet, prepare to fall in love!
-The Owlet Baby Monitor goes on your baby’s foot while he sleeps, and it is designed to notify you if your baby’s heart rate or oxygen levels fall outside of preset zones.
-For a new parent, having the peace of mind that you will be notified if your baby stops breathing is priceless.
+The Owlet Baby Monitor goes on your baby’s foot while he sleeps, and it tracks your baby’s heart rate and oxygen and is designed to notify you if your baby’s heart rate or oxygen levels fall outside of preset zones.
+For a new parent, having the peace of mind that you will be notified if your baby’s levels drop is priceless.
 You don’t stop worrying about that no matter how many times you’ve gone through the transition!

 The monitor is similar to the tracks with the red light that doctors clip on your finger in the hospital to monitor vitals.
 It works through WiFi (it’s super easy to set up!) and an app on your phone where you can view your baby’s real time readings.
 There’s also a base station that is designed to notify you with different tunes and colors.
 There are multiple “sock” sizes, depending on your baby’s age, and the monitor slips right inside the sock and fits snugly against your baby’s foot.